Updated: June 2025

 Launching an AWS Ubuntu Instance:

 To create a new instance, sign into AWS and click on ‘Services’ on the top menu, then click on ‘EC2’ located under ‘Compute’.
 Then click on ‘Instances’ from the left column on the EC2 Dashboard.
-The screenshot shows a portion of my EC2 dashboard with two running instances on old ‘t2’ instances.
 To create a new instance, start by clicking on ‘Launch Instance’.

-• Add Storage: The standard amount of disk space for the ‘t4g.micro’ instance is 8 GB.
-Since this is a small website with a standard LAMP stack, I accept the defaults at this step and click on ‘Next: Add Tags’.
+• Configure Storage: The standard amount of disk space for the ‘t4g.small’ instance is 8 GB.
+Although this is a small website with a standard LAMP stack, I still recommend increasing storage to 16 GiB of ‘gp3’.

-• Configure Security Group: Create a new security group (e.g., example-security-1) and add the following rules to this new security group, then, click on ‘Review and Launch’.
-The next screen will provide a warning about the ‘open to the world’ security group settings.
-For this example, it is acceptable, but for a commercial grade website, it is advisable to learn more about security group settings and apply them to the instance.
+• Configure Security Group: Under ‘Network Settings’, create a new security group (e.g., example-security-1) and select ‘Allow SSH traffic from anywhere’.
+There will be a small warning about the ‘open to the world’ security group settings.
+For this example, it is acceptable, but for a commercial grade website, it is advisable to learn more about security group settings and restrict SSH access to a particular IP address or range of addresses.
+In addition, select both ‘Allow HTTPS traffic from the internet’ and ‘Allow HTTP traffic from the internet’.
+The following screenshot is an example of the result:

 • After the key file has been downloaded, it is time to launch this instance.
-Click on ‘Launch Instances’.
-Going back to the EC2 dashboard as shown in the first screenshot, a new instance will start initializing.
+Click on ‘Launch Instance’.
+Going back to the EC2 dashboard, a new instance will start initializing.
 After a few minutes, it will be running as shown in the following screenshot:

 If a Mac is being used to access AWS, the private key is sent to the Mac OS ‘Downloads’ folder with the following example filename: ‘seattlehobbies.pem’.